mcurto/eDNA_Metagenomics/README.md

 #### Filter results:

 Blast results were filtered using the script **FilterBlast.py**.
 This takes five positional arguments: 1<sup>st</sup> the path to the a directory containing the blast outputs that should have the ".blastout" extension; 2<sup>nd</sup> the path to the directory where the filtered files should be saved; 3<sup>rd</sup> the minimum e-value to keep a match; 4<sup>th</sup> the minimum identity; 5th the minimum query coverage.
-Here an example with the parameters used in the paper:
+Here is an example with the parameters used in the paper:

     python3 FilterBlast.py /path/to/directory/Blast_outputs/ /path/to/directory/Blast_filtered_outputs/ 1e-10 99 0.9